Problem solving: Common barriers

-Common barriers to problem solving are mental constructs that impede an efficient search for solutions.
+Common barriers to problem solving include mental constructs that impede an efficient search for solutions.
 Five of the most common identified by researchers are: confirmation bias, mental set, functional fixedness, unnecessary constraints, and irrelevant information.

 Confirmation bias

 Confirmation bias is an unintentional tendency to collect and use data which favors preconceived notions.
 Such notions may be incidental rather than motivated by important personal beliefs: the desire to be right may be sufficient motivation.
-Research has found that scientific and technical professionals also experience confirmation bias.

-Andreas Hergovich, Reinhard Schott, and Christoph Burger's experiment conducted online, for instance, suggested that professionals within the field of psychological research are likely to view scientific studies that agree with their preconceived notions more favorably than clashing studies.
+Scientific and technical professionals also experience confirmation bias.
+One online experiment, for example, suggested that professionals within the field of psychological research are likely to view scientific studies that agree with their preconceived notions more favorably than clashing studies.
 According to Raymond Nickerson, one can see the consequences of confirmation bias in real-life situations, which range in severity from inefficient government policies to genocide.
 Nickerson argued that those who killed people accused of witchcraft demonstrated confirmation bias with motivation.
 Researcher Michael Allen found evidence for confirmation bias with motivation in school children who worked to manipulate their science experiments to produce favorable results.

 However, confirmation bias does not necessarily require motivation.
-In 1960, Peter Cathcart Wason conducted an experiment in which participants first viewed three numbers and then created a hypothesis that proposed a rule that could have been used to create that triplet of numbers.
+In 1960, Peter Cathcart Wason conducted an experiment in which participants first viewed three numbers and then created a hypothesis in the form of a rule that could have been used to create that triplet of numbers.
 When testing their hypotheses, participants tended to only create additional triplets of numbers that would confirm their hypotheses, and tended not to create triplets that would negate or disprove their hypotheses.